EslamAref75/EslamAref75/README.md

-# Learning is a cointinuous journey :running: 👋
+# Learning is a continuous journey :running: 👋

 <!--
 **EslamAref75/EslamAref75** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.